Let us also recognize

 shoulders hang.

-Taken from ‘Musical Myths of the American West’, by Stephen Brown, a review of two books in the Times Literary Supplement, 9 November 2012.
-The poem is a quotation from the writings of Lincoln Kirstein.
-Submitted by Rishi Dastidar.
+A quotation from the writings of Lincoln Kirstein from ‘Musical Myths of the American West’, by Stephen Brown, a review in the Times Literary Supplement, 9 November 2012.
+By Rishi Dastidar.